Coworking is taking over the world.

 Don’t be fooled by the seemingly superficial nature of these mediums.
 It’s easy to assume anyone can be a social media guru because of our familiarity and personal use of these platforms.

 The reality is, social media platforms are just another marketing channel.

-Here are some helpful tips to build brand awareness and drive sales by leveraging the power of these channels.
+Here are some helpful tips for building brand awareness and driving sales by leveraging the power of these channels.
 Ultimately, executing an effective and high ROI social media strategy requires just as much careful planning as any other traditional business objective.

 Launch Your Space!

 Launching a space and creating a buzz go hand in hand.

 Think of a new trendy restaurant that throws a “soft launch,” inviting only select friends, media, and influencers.